Open Letter to the Sierra Club

 The most important flaw in the article is that it omits the most controversial issue in the “Wildfire Plan.”
 It describes the methods used to eradicate non-native plants and trees as follows: “Methods for removal include hand removal, grazing by cattle and goats, and limited controlled burns.”

-In fact, the use of herbicides to kill non-natives is often used by EBRPD to kill non-native plants and trees.
+In fact, herbicides are often used by EBRPD to kill non-native plants and trees.
 The failure to mention this use of herbicides in the Yodeler cannot be dismissed as ignorance of this fact since it is described in detail in the “Wildfire Plan” and was the most frequently mentioned issue in the meeting of the EBRPD Board of Directors at which the Plan was approved.
 The Sierra Club was represented at this meeting and surely noticed that many speakers expressed their concern regarding the use of herbicides officially designated “hazardous chemicals” by OSHA.
 The toxicity of these herbicides is reported here and here.

 The description of controlled burns required by the Plan as “limited” is debatable.
 We believe that the use of controlled burns for the sole purpose of restoring native plants is dangerously irresponsible.